rjbi-ftmh/rjbi-ftmh.github.io/about.markdown

 comments: false
 ---

-<center> <b> Hello everyone; My name is Fatemeh Rajabi and this is my Website! <br> You can find detailed stories and my journey for every field trip. <br> For the best user experience, please visit my site on your PC. </b> </center>
+<b> Hello everyone; My name is Fatemeh Rajabi and this is my Website! <br> You can find detailed stories and my journey for every field trip. <br> For the best user experience, please visit my site on your PC. </b>

 ## **Summary**